At a glance

 - Why it differs: dark meat stays juicy through hard char

-The thigh is forgiving but not foolproof, and it fails in its own ways.
-Grilled too gently the skin never crisps and the subcutaneous fat stays pale and slick rather than rendering down, leaving a greasy, flabby mouthful.
-Left on the bone and undercooked the meat near it reads raw and bloody, since thigh holds colour close to the joint long after a breast would be done.
-Cut along the grain rather than across, even tender thigh pulls out of the loaf in a rope.
-And a thigh slid in still weeping fat and marinade does to the bread what any wet filling does, softening the shell from the inside before the first bite.
+The thigh is forgiving but not foolproof.
+Grilled too gently the skin never crisps and the subcutaneous fat stays pale and slick rather than rendering, leaving a flabby, greasy mouthful.
+Left on the bone and pulled early the meat near the joint reads pink and bloody, since dark flesh holds colour close to the bone long after the surface looks done.
+Carved along the grain instead of across, even a tender thigh pulls out of the loaf in one long rope.
+And a leg slid in still weeping fat and marinade softens the shell from the inside before the first bite, the same way any wet filling drowns a baguette built to shatter.

-That loaf has a colonial start with a date on it.
+That loaf has a date on it.
 The French brought wheat bread to Vietnam as they took the country in the nineteenth century, the conquest running from 1858 to the establishment of French Indochina in 1887, and for decades the baguette stayed an expensive import food of the colonisers.
-The change that cheapened it came later, when wartime disruption to wheat supply pushed bakers to blend the dough with cheaper rice flour, a substitution that lightened the crumb into the thin, shattering shell the sandwich now relies on and dropped the price within reach of ordinary people.
-That cheapening is a documented trend rather than a single dated moment.
+The change that cheapened it came later, when wartime disruption to wheat supply pushed bakers to blend the dough with cheaper rice flour, a substitution that lightened the crumb into the thin shattering shell the sandwich now relies on and brought the price within reach of ordinary people.
+That cheapening reads as a documented trend, not a single dated moment, and any stall that claims to have invented the grilled-thigh roll is telling a legend the record does not support.

-So the lineage here is thrift on thrift, and the one firm date sits with the bread.
-The grilled thigh is an old Vietnamese way with an everyday cut, the rice-flour loaf a wartime economy worked on a colonial import, and the sandwich joins a budget meat to a budget bread with no inventor to its name.
-The baguette arrived with a French conquest that closed in 1887, stayed a rich person's import for decades, and only became cheap street bread once bakers cut it with rice flour, and the dark-meat thigh is one of the budget fillings the cuisine later tucked into that cheaper loaf.
+So the lineage here is thrift laid on thrift, and the one firm date sits with the bread.
+The grilled leg is an old Vietnamese way with an everyday cut, the rice-flour loaf a wartime economy worked on a colonial import that closed its conquest in 1887.
+The sandwich joins a budget meat to a budget bread with no inventor to its name, and what fixed the pairing was never a person but the simple fact that the cut drinks fire without drying and the loaf was finally cheap enough to wrap it in.